≡ Menu

 Plus…

-The severity of the hemivertebra deformity may also vary such that, you dog may “technically” suffer from this condition, yet because the case is only a “minor” one, he or she may live a long and health life completely symptom free.
+The severity of the hemivertebra deformity may also vary such that your dog may “technically” suffer from this condition, yet because the case is only a “minor” one, they may live a long and healthy, utterly symptom-free life, which brings us to where we would like to talk about some causes and symptoms associated with congenital hemivertebra.

 Cause of Hemivertebra in Dogs